Satbir-Singh-42/IPL_Auction_2025/README.md

 - Swipe distance must be at least 50px
 - Try disabling browser gesture navigation

+#### 5. Tap to Increment Not Working

+**Solution**:
+- Verify you're on a mobile device or screen width ≤768px
+- Desktop users cannot tap to increment (by design)
+- Resize browser window to mobile width to test
+- Use keyboard shortcuts (Space/Enter/Any Key) as alternative

 ## 🔧 Configuration

 ### Google Sheets Setup

-#### Required Sheet Structure

-**Teams & Budget Sheet** columns:
-- Team Name
-- Initial Budget
-- Total Spent
-- Funds Remaining
-- Players Count
-- Foreign Players
-- Total Points

-**Players Catalogue** columns:
-- Player Name
-- Base Price
-- Category
-- Role
-- Nationality
-- Team (if sold)
-- Images (optional)
-- Age, Matches, Points

-**Auctioneer Sheet** columns:
-- Player Name
-- Status (Sold/Unsold)
-- Final Amount
-- Winning Team
+**Note**: The Google Sheets structure and configuration will be provided separately.
+The application requires properly formatted sheets for Teams & Budget, Players Catalogue, and Auctioneer data.

 #### Sheet Permissions

+For the application to fetch data:
-1. Open Google Sheet → Share
+1. Open your Google Sheet → Share
 2. Set to "Anyone with the link can view"
-3. Copy sheet URL
+3. Ensure CSV export is enabled (default for public sheets)
-4. Extract spreadsheet ID from URL
+4. Copy the spreadsheet ID from the URL
-5. Update in `client/src/services/googleSheetsService.ts`
+5. Update the ID in `client/src/services/googleSheetsService.ts`

+**Important**: The service automatically handles multiple sheet formats and will attempt various GID values to locate the correct data.
+You may see expected 400 errors in the console during this discovery process.

 ### Application Settings